 - Walk to the foothills of the world’s highest mountain, Everest at 5364 meters

 - Hike into the Sagarmatha National Park with its unique flora and fauna

 - Walk on the footprints of Sir Edmund Hillary and Tenzing Norgay Sherpa to conquer this Mountain

-- Visit the beautiful and ancient Tengboche monastery as it is known to be the biggest Spiritual connection Centre in the entire Kumbhu Valley
+- Visit the beautiful and ancient Tengboche monastery, as it is known to be the most extensive Spiritual connection Centre in the entire Kumbhu Valley

-Trekking to Everest Base camp is perhaps the best trek in Nepal.
+Trekking to Everest Base Camp is perhaps the best trek in Nepal.
 Thousands of trekkers visit this route every year.
-A classic EBC trek has dramatically become one of the most exciting and trending destinations for hiking on earth now.
+A classic EBC trek has become one of the most exciting and trending destinations for hiking on Earth.

-During the trek, you will be amazed by the most rewarding towering views right from our heads, the wheeled flapping prayer flags in the wind, waving to the friendly local people as well as the Khumbu glacier dominated by Mount Everest.
+During the trek, you will be amazed by the most rewarding towering views right from our heads, the wheeled flapping prayer flags in the wind, waving to the friendly local people, and the Khumbu glacier dominated by Mount Everest.

 Travelers are yet to be surprised by the beautiful mountain settlement of the Sherpa villages of Phakding, Namche Bazaar, Tengboche, Dingboche, and many more along the way.